$\textit{ab initio}$ description of bonding for transmission electron microscopy: Outlook

 \section{Outlook}

-The rapid ongoing development of transmission electron microscopy instrumentation, imaging modalities, and analysis methods continues to expand its already impressive capabilities at a remarkable pace.
+The rapid ongoing development of transmission electron microscopy instrumentation, imaging modalities, and analysis methods continues to expand the already impressive capabilities of the technique at a remarkable pace.
 At the same time, an intimate interplay with modeling is becoming ever more important, especially for techniques such as 4D-STEM and ptychography that aim at extracting novel physical information from each detected electron with the help of model-based reconstructions.
 Although these increase the computational cost and complexity of cutting-edge TEM work, such effort is still modest compared to the cost of density functional theory.

-Advances in first-principles modeling codes and high-performance computing facilities are making ever-larger system sizes amenable for a physically more accurate description.
-Further, emerging developments in machine learning and instrument automation can be expected to drive a trend towards closer software integration, which is a need that new TEM simulation packages based on Python are particularly well-placed to meet.
+Advances in first-principles modeling codes and high-performance computing facilities are making ever-larger system sizes amenable for more physically accurate description.
+Further, emerging developments in machine learning and instrument automation can be expected to drive a trend towards closer software integration, for which new TEM simulation packages based on Python are particularly well suited.

 While established simulation methods based on the independent atom model will continue to play an important role in routine work, we anticipate that the importance of accessing the full \emph{ab initio} electrostatic potential will grow ever more significant over time.
 Overall, the sustained increase in the power and versatility of transmission electron microscopy as a tool of choice for materials science and structural biology shows no sign of abating, and modern simulation methods and software tools are poised to make an important contribution to advancing both our scientific research and technological development.